Infrastructures

 Our team has access to a suite of massively parallel codes available, covering all plasma scales from the fully relativistic particle-in-cell code OSIRIS 4.0 (kinetic) to the hybrid code dhybrid (hybrid and particle-MHD).

-OSIRIS is a state-of-the-art massively parallel particle-in-cell code, with a wide array of features and physics models, jointly developed by the Osiris Consortium, consisting of IST and UCLA.
+OSIRIS is a state-of-the-art massively parallel particle-in-cell code, with a wide array of features and physics models, jointly developed by the Osiris Consortium, consisting of IST and UCLA, now extended to the University of Michigan.
 IST manages the links of the Osiris consortium with European institutions.
 Information about OSIRIS, the key publications describing OSIRIS, and the list of institutions we have signed MoUs with, can be found here.
+The website for the open source version of OSIRIS is here.

 Visualization